We create independent thinkers, preparing your child for 21st century success

 Our learning model has 8 components:

 In the Australian Curriculum, we have a strong focus on 'general capabilities'.
 These refer to a set of knowledge, skills, behaviours and dispositions that can be developed and applied across the curriculum to help students become successful learners, confident and creative individuals and active and informed citizens.
-Throughout their schooling, students develop and use these capabilities across all learning areas, in Co curricular programs such as sport, school camps and drama productions, and in their lives outside school.
+Throughout their schooling, students develop and use these capabilities across all learning areas, in co-curricular programmes such as sport, school camps and drama productions, and in their lives outside school.
 There are seven general capabilities in the Australian Curriculum:

 - Information and communication technology competence